InCar/ali-mns/README.md

     mq.sendP("Hello Ali-MNS", 8, 0).then(console.log, console.error);
 ```

+## getRecvTolerance() & setRecvTolerance(value:number)
+Gets or sets the tolerance seconds for mq.recvP method.

+value: number.
+Default is 5, in seconds.
+How long will mq.recvP wait before timeout.
+Due to network lag, the return of mq.recvP method may be later than expected.

 ## mq.recvP(waitSeconds?:number)
 Receive a message from queue.
 This will change the message to invisible for a while.